-PanaViz is an architectural photographer specializing in photography of hotels, resorts, commercial and luxury residential real estate across the globe.
+PanaViz is an architectural photographer.
+We specialize in photography of hotels, resorts, commercial and luxury residential real estate.
+Our work spans across the globe.

-At PanaViz, we pride ourselves in the quality of our product, and maintain all aspects of our image capture and post production in-house.
+At PanaViz, we pride ourselves in the quality of our product, and maintain control over all aspects of our image capture and post production.

 Our clients include architecture firms, developers, interior design firms, architectural design firms, marketing agencies, retails chains, senior living communities, apartment leasing and management companies, hospitals, interior decorators and more.